uq-eresearch/oztrack/readme.md

 * `dataDir`: Used to store files.
 Ensure that such a directory is available and can be written to.
-* `dataSpaceURL`: This is the URL that project collection records will be written to.
+* `dataSpaceUrl`: This is the URL that project collection records will be written to.
 A username and password must be provided in this file for the functionality to work.